 - 1/4 cup Water

-- Sesame Seeds (for sprinkling and melted butter for brushing)
+- Sesame Seeds Onions Seeds (for sprinkling and melted butter for brushing)

-- In a large bowl, mix together both the flours, baking soda, sugar and salt.
+- In a large bowl, mix together flour, baking soda, sugar and salt.
 Stir to combine well.

 - Brush the top lightly with water, and sprinkle with sesame and onion seeds (kalonji) and chopped garlic.
-Lightly press so that the seeds stick to the dough.
-Turn it over, and brush the other side with water as well - this helps the naan stick to the tawa.
+Lightly press so that they stick to the dough.
+Turn it over, and brush the other side well with water as well - this helps the naan stick to the tawa.

 - Make sure your pan is really hot.
-Now place the bottom side down (without sesame seeds) on the tawa so that the side with sesame seeds is facing up.
-Cover immediately with a lid, which should be big enough to cover the naan.
-The naan should start bubbling up.
-Wait for 45 seconds before flipping it over.
-Give it 30 seconds on the other side.
+Now place the bottom side down on the tawa so that the side with sesame seeds is facing up.
+Wait for 5 seconds and cover with a lid, which should be big enough to cover the naan.
+The naan starts forming air pockets.
+Wait for 45 seconds and then flip the naan to cook it on the other side.
 Cook for approx 30 seconds, pressing down lightly to help it cook evenly.
 The naan is ready.
 Brush it with butter immediately and serve!